 - Discuss your interest with the Director of Clinical Training (DCT) to ensure alignment with your practicum/internship timeline.

-Step 2: Enroll in Online Courses
+Step 2: Check Online Courses

 - Identify the two required online courses: